audioquality/audioview/README.md

 official instructions: https://github.com/jiixyj/loudness-scanner#installation

 NOTE:
-On Debian Testing, compilation failed due to incompatible libinput_ffmpeg code.
-Running ```make install``` is not recommended.
-It failed to install the _loudness_ binaries, and also could break _ffmpeg_ by installing local version of libebur128.
+On Debian Testing, compilation fails due to incompatible libinput_ffmpeg code.
+Running ```make install``` is not recommended - it failed to install the _loudness_ binaries, and also could break _ffmpeg_ by installing local version of libebur128.

-The workaround is to disable ffmpeg input, and copy the binaries after compilation manually.
+The workaround is to disable the ffmpeg input, and copy the binaries after compilation manually.
 This worked on Debian:

     $ mkdir build; cd build
     $ cmake -DDISABLE_FFMPEG:BOOL=yes ..